-⑥After coming back to Thailand, I had a business model that I want to do, which is the idea about accessibility and inclusiveness.
-And I thought out a platform (on the net) named “4AllAble”.
-Therefore, I worked with a travel agency with my friend in Thailand about tour operation such like hotel reservation and transportation.
-For business model, we are also planning to include job opportunity, education, and sports section in “4AllAble”.
-And also offer the services of equipment required from persons with disabilities and online services for them.
-We can sell products through Platform, so we will invite the companies which may have interest to participate.
+After returning to Thailand, I had a business model that I wanted to do, which was an idea about accessibility and inclusiveness.
+I thought out a platform (on the net) named, “4AllAble”.
+Therefore, I worked with a travel agency and with a friend in Thailand on tour operation, such as hotel reservation and transportation.
+For a business model, we also plan to include job opportunities, education, and sports in “4AllAble” and also to offer the services of equipment required by persons with disabilities and online services for them.
+We can sell products through the platform, so we will invite companies that may have interests in participating.
 We are going ahead one step at a time.
-Now, we are working for changing our idea to real goods.
-The actual service will begin next year but the accessible tourism has already started.
+Now, we are working to change our ideas to real goods.
+The actual service will begin next year, but accessible tourism has already started.
+(Slide 2-5)

-SL Namchok＞２，３，４，５

-⑦Our main business area is accessible tourism and over 70% of the Platform is already developed.
-At the moment, we developed the system to collect data and share the information to enable the person with disabilities to be able to travel alone by themselves.
-We collect data about accessible tourism for person with disabilities, and offer the information about accessible places for person with disabilities.
+Our main business area is accessible tourism, and over 70% of the platform is already developed.
+At the moment, we have developed the system to collect data and to share the information, enabling persons with disabilities to be able to travel alone by themselves.
+We collect data about accessible tourism for persons with disabilities and offer the information about accessible places to persons with disabilities.
+(Slide 6)

-SL Namchok＞６

-⑧As a next step, we extend our business to online market.
-In this market, we want to enable the person with disabilities to be able to do a business with other country such as Cambodia.
-For example, our platform plan to sell handmade products, but we can sell Japanese wheelchair, and other products from Pakistan and from other countries in our platform.
-We try to establish a global e-commerce market where everyone can participate in business.
-This can be a big chance not only for person with disabilities but also for companies.
+As a next step, we will extend our business to the online market.
+In this market, we want to enable persons with disabilities to be able to do a business with another country, such as Cambodia.
+For example, our platform plans to sell handmade products, but we also can sell in our platform Japanese wheelchairs and other products from Pakistan and from other countries.
+We try to establish a global e-commerce market, in which everyone can take part in business.
+This can be a big chance not only for persons with disabilities but also for companies.
+(Slide 7)

-SL Namchok＞７

-⑨ Next is about sports and entertainment.
-When I studied in USA, I participated in hockey team and I enjoyed very much.
+About sports and entertainment: When I studied in the USA, I took part in a hockey team and enjoyed it very much.
 We participated in competitions too.
-Forming the sports team and uploaded our profile on website.
-I think it will be good if we can organize the site where everyone can share the knowledge related to sports.
-Then, other person with disabilities would know what is going on and can participate in the platform.
+We formed the sports team and uploaded our profile onto a website.
+I think it would be good to organize a site where everyone can share their knowledge related to sports.
+Then, other persons with disabilities would know what is going on and can take part in the platform.
+(Slide 8)

-SL Namchok＞8

-⑩ Next is about the job market.
-It is very interested area for persons with disabilities.
-In Thailand, person with disabilities get difficulty to look for jobs after finishing their school.
-Because, generally persons with disabilities don’t know what kind of job available, even they don’t know what kind of job they are looking for.
-So, we will include job market place in the platform for persons with disabilities who are looking for job, and the company can insert the information on job offer.
-The persons with disabilities can insert their application.
-We try to transmit more numbers of job opportunities in future.
+About the job market: It is a very interesting area for persons with disabilities.
+In Thailand, persons with disabilities have difficulty when looking for jobs after leaving their school.
+Because, persons with disabilities generally do not know what kinds of job are available, so they even do not know what kind of job they are looking for.
+So, we will include a job market place in the platform for persons with disabilities who are looking for a job, and companies can insert the information on jobs on offer.
+Persons with disabilities can insert their applications.
+We will try to transmit more job opportunities in the future.
+(Slide 9)

-SL Namchok＞9

-⑪ Next is the area of education.
-We offer the online study course.
-For example, the person with disabilities, when they apply to the vocational training school sometimes refused the admission.
-But, through online study course, the person with disability can study anywhere to achieve the skills required for job market and employment.
-It means person with disabilities can learn from online courses to get special knowledge and develop their abilities in the area.
+About education: We offer online study courses.
+For example, a person with disabilities, when applying to the vocational training school, is sometimes refused admission.
+But, through an online study course, the person with disability can study anywhere to achieve the skills required for the job market and employment.
+It means that persons with disabilities can learn from online courses to get special knowledge and develop their abilities in the area.
+(Slide 10)

-SL Namchok＞10